 You may already know that you have a thyroid problem, but knowing is only half the battle.

-The only way to heal from and reverse low thyroid is to correct the factors that caused the disease in the first place!
+The only way to eliminate symptoms and heal from low thyroid is to correct the factors that caused the disease in the first place!

 Taking a thyroid replacement supplement might help you feel better in the short-term, but that approach does nothing to fix the circumstances that caused your thyroid metabolism to malfunction.